jorgepgjr/hiring-test/README.md

 # Hiring-test
 [![Build Status](https://travis-ci.org/jorgepgjr/hiring-test.svg?branch=master)](https://travis-ci.org/jorgepgjr/hiring-test)
+# Frameworks & Architecture
+	This Application uses Spring Boot to make configuration easy, Spring MVC to handle request and creating REST Service, Spring Data for database access, Spring Hateoas for the HATEOAS support on RESTFull WebSercices, JUnit and Mockito for testing.
+	System Layers
+		Controllers -> Endpoints of application
+		BO			 -> Classes that are responsible to have the business logic Repository  -> Classes to access database (DAOs)

 # Running
 Make sure you have [maven](https://maven.apache.org/) installed and at the root folder of the project, run:

 	mvn spring-boot:run

 All Services are running by default at `http://localhost:8080`
 ## CEP Service